DjCooGie/prep2project/README.md

 https://djcoogie.github.io/prep2project/

 ### Bugs
-The formualae used is under sampling since it displays wrong results
+The formualae used is under sampling since it displays wrong results.

 #### License
 This project is Licensed under MIT. ©2019 Copyright.